OutSystems/docs-product/src/extensibility-and-integration/soap/consume/export-soap-definition-files.md

 app_type: traditional web apps, mobile apps, reactive web apps
 platform-version: o11
 figma: https://www.figma.com/file/jSgZ0l0unYdVymLxKZasno/Extensibility-and-Integration?type=design&node-id=1815%3A9268&mode=design&t=8a1ub9syb4QKHbuk-1
+summary: The article explains how to export and examine SOAP web service definition files using Service Studio for troubleshooting and modification purposes
 ---
 # Export definition files in a SOAP web service

 Consuming a SOAP Web Service in **Service Studio** is generally a seamless and trouble-free experience.
 There are cases, however, when developers want more information about a particular web service or need to make some modifications in order to make it conform to **OutSystems** requirements, such as: